-We are optimising the use of our network to accelerate our Net Zero plans and ensuring safe and efficient operation of the network.
+We are optimising the network to accelerate our Net Zero plans while ensuring its safe and efficient operation.

 We use flexibility to release more capacity and manage constraints on the distribution network.
 Flexibility allows us to maximise the use of the existing network, enhance the use of future infrastructure and accelerate connections.
-Flexibility is a critical tool in enabling the transition to Net Zero and is essential to ensuring we do this in a cost- effective manner.
+Flexibility is a critical tool in enabling the transition to Net Zero and is essential to ensuring we do this in a cost-effective manner.

 We are committed to delivering the benefits of flexibility for our customers and unlocking additional value from our assets through the efficient use of flexibility.
 This roadmap shows how we are adopting best practice to accelerate this transition and deliver for customers and stakeholders.

-We are fostering broader participation in flexibility markets through standardisation of products and tools, we are improving our customers experience and evolving our flexibility products with a new market platform, we are innovating and trialing new approaches across Flexibility Services, Access Products and Price Signals, and we are collaborating with industry and regulatory partners to inform the development of the sector.
+We are fostering broader participation in flexibility markets through standardisation of products and implementation of a new market platform.
+We are innovating and trialling new approaches across Flexibility Services, Access Products and Price Signals collaborating with industry and regulatory partners to inform these changes.